 The regulation of food web structure by resources is foundational for understanding ecosystem response to perturbations.
 Based on our findings, nearshore marine predators exhibit a trophic position response to ecological change on multiple temporal scales, as different ecological perturbations propagate through the food web at different rates.
-As such, changes to predator trophic ecology can have consequences throughout the food web that are not immediately realized especially following environmental perturbations.
+As such, changes to predator trophic ecology can have consequences throughout the food web that are not immediately realized.
 Impacts of the 2014-2016 marine heatwave in the Gulf of Alaska (the longest lasting event of the past decade) are still being observed and some ecological responses have persisted for up to 5 years (Suryan et al. 2021).
-Delayed responses of marine predators should be considered when anticipating ecological responses following extreme environmental and ecological events as top-down pressure on the community in subsequent years is likely to change as predators shift their trophic ecology in response to their environment.
+Delayed responses of marine predators should be considered when anticipating ecological responses following environmental and ecological change as top-down pressure on the community in subsequent years is likely to change as predators shift their trophic ecology in response to their environment.

 Acknowledgements

 We extend our gratitude to our museum collaborators for permitting sampling and coordinating logistics.
 We thank Chris Harvey and Jens Nielsen for helpful discussions and support.
 Hyejoo Ro and Karrin Leazer assisted in lab work.
 Mark Haught and Terry Rolfe assisted with GC/C/IRMS methods development, maintenance, and troubleshooting.
-This publication was funded in part by grants from Washington Sea Grant, University of Washington (UW), pursuant to National Oceanic and Atmospheric Administration Award No. NA18OAR4170095 and NA19OAR4170360 with additional funding by the Northwest Fisheries Science Center via the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) under NOAA Cooperative Agreement NA15OAR4320063.
+This publication was funded in part by grants from Washington Sea Grant, University of Washington (UW), pursuant to National Oceanic and Atmospheric Administration Award No. NA18OAR4170095 and NA19OAR4170360 with additional funding by the Northwest Fisheries Science Center via the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) contribution number 2022-1188 under NOAA Cooperative Agreement NA15OAR4320063.
 The H. Mason Keeler Endowment provided additional support to Holtgrieve and Feddern.
 The views expressed herein are those of the authors and do not necessarily reflect the views of NOAA or any of its sub-agencies.
 References

 Akaike H. 1973.
 Information theory and the maximum likelihood principle.
 In: B.N.
 Petrov and F. Cs ä ki (Eds), 2nd International Symposium on Information Theory.
 Akademiai Ki à do, Budapest.